Table of Contents

 With that size chainsaw, you can cut down average size trees and slice it up into useable firewood pieces without having to grab another tool.

 However, for bigger trees, a 20 or 24-inch chainsaw may be necessary to get through the job at a faster rate.

 On this page, I reviewed the top chainsaws for firewood that span between 18 to 24 inches.
 I hope you found the tool you need and it serves you well for years to come.

 However, cutting firewood is just one way to use a chainsaw.
 And because there are so many other things you can do with these tools, I’ve put together additional guides to help you find the right chainsaw for those needs.

-If you’re in the market for buying more than one chainsaw, I encourage you to check out my 10 highest rated chainsaws page.
+If you’re in the market for buying more than one chainsaw, I encourage you to check out my best rated chainsaws page.
 It includes the top chainsaws for every purpose and length to get a multitude of jobs done around the yard.

 I also have another post that includes the best all around chainsaw models which come in 14 to 16-inch lengths.
 These are great sizes for a number of common outdoor tasks.

-And finally, if you like the idea of having a gas chainsaw and also want something a bit smaller in your kit, take a look at this post on best small gas powered chainsaws here.
+And finally, if you like the idea of having a gas chainsaw and also want something a bit smaller in your kit, take a look at this post on best lightest chainsaws here.
 It has several recommendations for small and lightweight chainsaws to meet that particular need.